DentyTxR/SCPSL-Translation-Collection/Menu Translations/Fiery Red Menu/readme.txt

 =======================

 How to install?
-1. copy the "Fiery Red" folder with all the .txt files into your "\Steam\steamapps\common\SCP Secret Laboratory\Translations" folder
+1. copy the "Fiery Red Menu" folder with all the .txt files into your "\Steam\steamapps\common\SCP Secret Laboratory\Translations" folder
-2. Launch SCP:SL and navigate to Settings->Others->Language->Fiery Red
+2. Launch SCP:SL and navigate to Settings->Others->Language->Fiery Red Menu

 FAQ